pydanny/pydanny-event-notes/DjangoConEurope2013/advanced_postgresql.rst

 * Put RAW SQL in the model or manager.
 Put it in the view and you risk losing it
 * Use South
-* Don't be constrained by one database.
+* Don't be constrained by fear of migrating from one database to another.
+Choose and use special features